 Why do people smoke?

 People smoke for a variety of different reasons.
-Some people decide to try smoking and then choose not to do it again and some people choose to continue.
+Some people decide to try smoking and then choose not to do it again and some people continue to smoke.

 Some of the most common reasons why people smoke include: